Uncategorized

 Children end up in foster care because their parents are going through an emergency situation that renders them unable to take care of them.
 Parental circumstances can include anything from incarceration and eviction to struggling with mental health issues or drugs.
 Death and other tragic situations can all be a catalyst for placement as well.

 Most children enter the foster care system at the average age of 7 and a majority stay in the system anywhere from 12 to 20 months.
-Foster care is for newborns, as well as those 18 years and older, depending on the state.
+Fostering is for newborns, as well as those 18 years and older, depending on the state.
 In DC, this age limit is extended to 21.

 In 2022, of the foster youth in Washington, DC, around 80% were Black and more foster children were female (54%) compared to male (46%).